CryptoGainApp/terms_of_service/README.md

 ### Intellectual Property Rights

-Other than the content you own, which you may have opted to include on this app, under these Terms, CryptoGain and/or its licensors own all rights to the intellectual property and material contained in this app, and all such rights are reserved.
-You are granted a limited license only, subject to the restrictions provided in these terms, for purposes of viewing the material and using the services facilitated by this app
+Under these Terms, CryptoGain and/or its licensors own all rights to the intellectual property and material contained in this app, and all such rights are reserved.
+You are granted a limited license only, subject to the restrictions provided in these terms, for purposes of viewing the material and using the services facilitated by this app.

 ### Restrictions